SrijanBadhya/Debsoc/Running the PES Debsoc.md

 _**Some have believed that the point of the debate club is to win tournaments and get accolades.**_

 - _This does initially make sense since our tournament results are what our PES management gets to see._
-- _And the bsoc cares about getting funded by PES because that's how we get to go to more fun tournaments._
+- _And the soc cares about getting funded by PES because that's how we get to go to more fun tournaments._

 **However, some of us believe that if you judge the club solely by its tournament wins, you may lose sight of what matters, and a number of unhealthy behaviors can creep in.**